Metric Analysis for Spatial Semantic Segmentation of Sound Scenes: Introduction

 \section{Introduction}

-The use of machine learning is becoming ubiquitous in today's daily life, since it has helped in tackling more complex problems than ever and opened opportunities for application in technology aimed at specific needs.
-In particular, machine listening, which aims at designing systems that automatically analyze audio scenes~\cite{virtanen2017computational}, has found novel applications to home assisted living and immersive communication in smart homes and smart cities~\cite{DING2024121902,VAFEIADIS2020103226, Gairí2025}.
+The use of machine learning has become ubiquitous in today's daily life, as it has helped tackle more complex problems than ever and opened up opportunities for applications in technology aimed at specific needs.
+In particular, machine listening, which aims to design systems that automatically analyze audio scenes~\cite{virtanen2017computational}, has found novel applications in smart homes and smart cities~\cite{DING2024121902,VAFEIADIS2020103226, Gairí2025}.

-Spatial semantic segmentation of sound scenes (S5) is a recent task, which aims at performing audio source separation and audio classification from a multi-channel audio input~\cite{nguyen2025,yasuda2025}.
-S5 is a step towards the development of audio systems that could help in analyzing audio scenes, and it is of particular importance in technologies to be used in home assisting living and immersive communications.
+Spatial semantic segmentation of sound scenes (S5) is a recent task that aims to jointly perform audio source separation and audio classification from a multi-channel audio input~\cite{nguyen2025,yasuda2025}.
+S5 is a step towards the development of audio systems that could help in performing machine listening, and is of particular importance in technologies to be used in home assisting living and immersive communications.
 Since S5 is a combination of two sub-tasks, one way to evaluate S5 systems is to evaluate audio source separation and classification separately by using respective metrics for each sub-task~\cite{Vincent2006bss, Liu_2023}.
-Another possibility is to consider one of the two tasks as a primary task and evaluate the systems based on the metrics for that primary task.
-This is what was done to evaluate sound event detection and separation, a problem close to S5 but where sound event detection was considered as a primary task over source separation~\cite{cornell2024dcase}.
-However, for certain applications both task are equally important.
-For example in immersive communications the audio streams need to be properly separated before transmission and they need to be properly classified in order to select the correct streams to transmit.
+Another possibility is to consider one of the two as a primary task and evaluate the systems based on the metrics for that primary task.
+This is what was done to evaluate sound event detection and separation, a problem similar to S5 but where sound event detection was considered as a primary task over source separation~\cite{cornell2024dcase}.
+However, for certain applications, both tasks are equally important.
+For example, in immersive communications, the audio streams need to be properly separated before transmission, and they need to be properly classified in order to select the correct streams to transmit.
 The metric then needs to reflect both the separation and classification performance.